 I’m not suggesting that my way is the right way, just that for me, it’s seems the best way.
 In my opinion being compassionate towards other living beings is a key part of being vegan, shouting at people, and insulting them isn’t particularly compassionate and I believe lots of vegans feel the same way.

-So, to answer my question, there are of course vegans who are arse holes, and sometimes they have a large audience because of their online presence but most vegans are just regular people, I’m a mum of 7 and distinctly average, I became vegan 6 months ago.
+So, to answer my question, there are of course vegans who are unpleasant and sometimes they have a large audience because of their online presence but most vegans are just regular people, I’m a mum of 7 and distinctly average, I became vegan 6 months ago.

 Most vegans, in my opinion, are just people who feel passionate about the vegan cause, and believe, like me, that if there is a cruelty free option available – taking into account of course, those of whom a vegan lifestyle is just not a feasible option, for whatever reason, financial or personal circumstances perhaps, – then why wouldn’t you choose the cruelty free option.